 Updated November 1, 2016 – Let’s face it.
 Sometimes you just want to hear the television.
-For some people, hearing aids are too expensive or just over kill to be able to listen to the TV.
-If you have seen any late night commercials, then you’ve probably come across one for TV Ears.
+For some people expensive hearing aids can’t be afforded or are just over kill to be able to listen to the TV set.
+If you have seen any late night commercials then you’ve probably come across one for TV Ears.
 For those of you who are unfamiliar with the product, it’s a listening device or hearing amplifier made specifically for watching television.

-Another reason our TV Ears Reviews found this product is so popular is that it can work with just about any television set which includes HD TV, Digital, cable, and even satellite.
-Hooking up the electronics is easy, and there is a support number to call if you have any issues with setup.
-The company offers four models including Tv Ears 2.3, Original, Professional, and Home Theater.
+Another reason why this product is so popular is that it is able to work with just about any television set which includes HD TV, Digital, cable, and even satellite.
+Hooking up the electronics is easy and there is a support number to call if you have any issues with setup.
+The company offers four models including Tv Ears 2.3, TV Ears Original, TV Ears Professional, and TV Ears Home Theater.
 It is important to note that the original version does not work with Plasma or LCD TVs.

-The unit is adjustable so that you can customize your listening experience by volume, tone, and balance.
-It’s wireless, so you don’t have to worry about any one tripping over annoying cords.
+The unit is adjustable so you can customize your listening experience by volume, tone, and balance.
+It’s wireless so you don’t have to worry about any one tripping over annoying cords.
 We also like the fact that it comes with rechargeable batteries and a charging unit.
-TV Ears has what it calls Voice Enhancement Technology and Automatic Commercials control.
-However, we were not entirely sold on how well these technologies worked.
+TV Ears has what it calls Voice Enhancement Technology and Automatic Commercials control however we were not totally sold on how well these technologies actually worked.

-Some TV Ears Reviews users have complained that the device hurts their ears.
-Others have had issues with the construction of the wireless set being flimsy and breaking.
-TV Ears Reviews users have also complained that the TV Ears transmit too much static noise.
+Some users have complained that the device hurts their ears while others have had issues with the construction of the wireless set being flimsy and breaking.
+Users have also complained that the TV Ears transmit too much static noise.

-We should note that customer service with the company seems to be solid.
-When people had problems with the device they were able to get a hold of customer service via phone.
-In most cases, a new unit was shipped out to them.
+It should be noted that customer service with TV Ears seems to be solid.
+When people had problems with the device they were able to get a hold of customer service via phone and it most cases a new unit was shipped out to them.
 This is more than can be said for other hearing amplifier companies’ customer service.
-For more reviews of hearing aids and hearing products visit HearingReviews.com.